oscarhrndz/oscarhrndz/README.md

 ### Hi there 👋 I'm Oscar
+🤝 Hi everyone and Welcome to my profile 🤝
 <p>Currently pursuing a Higher Certificate of Education in IT with a focus on app development, I am actively seeking a dynamic company for a 3-month internship to complement my studies.
 Eager to apply and expand my knowledge, I have completed courses in Python, SQL, C#, Java, HTML, and CSS.
 Python is my preferred language, and I am open to utilizing any language in a professional setting.</p>
 <!--<h1>Hello Everyone</h1>-->
 <!-- <p>I'm Oscar and I'm an Application Developer. -->